selleronom/hassio-addons/syncthing/README.md

-This Home Assistant Add-on is and bloody edge build.
+This Home Assistant Add-on is an edge build.
-Edge builds add-ons are based upon the latest development version.
+Edge build add-ons are based upon the latest development version.

 - They may not work at all.
 - They might stop working at any time.
 - They could have a negative impact on your system.

-If you are more interested in stable releases of our add-ons:
+If you are more interested in stable releases of our add-ons, use the stable repository for production.

-For the stable version of the add-ons: [Stable-Repository]

 [stage-badge]: https://img.shields.io/badge/Addon%20stage-stable-green.svg

 [release-badge]: https://img.shields.io/badge/version-{{ version }}-blue.svg
 [release]: {{ repo }}/tree/{{ version }}